-The following criteria will be used to provide feedback and/or grades for graded scanning competency assignments, discussion topics, mentoring, time log and case log entries.
+The following criteria will be used to provide feedback and/or grades for graded scanning competency assignments, discussion topics, time log entries and case log entries.
 The Grading Rubrics can be found as an active link under each assignment and may be viewed in the My Grades link in Blackboard.